 Communicating employee expectations should be top priority for an organization.
 Effective performance management starts with clearly communicating expectations and objectives.

 To see the current state of performance management, download our guidebook on The Current State of Performance Management 2022.
+You might also like our past article on performance management trends.

 Employee engagement statistics